The burial legend

 "For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that he was buried, and that he was raised on the third day according to the Scriptures, and that He appeared to Cephas, then to the twelve.
 After that He appeared to more than five hundred brethren at one time, most of whom remain until now, but some have fallen asleep; then He appeared to James, then to all the apostles; and last of all, as to one untimely born, He appeared to me also...."

 Why didn't Paul specifically mention an actual tomb burial?
 I'll cover that in a bit.
-However, even though we've confirmed that a tomb burial is historical, another problem is how certain we can be that the word "burial" Paul used also meant being buried in a tomb and not some separate word used for a different burial?
+However, even though we've confirmed that a tomb burial is historical, the problem these critics raise is how certain we can be that the word "burial" Paul used also meant being buried in a tomb and not some separate word used for a different burial?
 The Greek word for "burial" used by Paul is thapto and is not used at all by the gospel writers to describe what happened to Jesus, which isn't surprising since the word "burial" itself is not a common word used in the New Testament.
 But of the eleven times it is used in scripture, there are a few interesting instances that stand out...

 Luke 16:22 "Now the poor man died and was carried away by the angels to Abraham's bosom; and the rich man also died and was buried (thapto)."